DebtWave FAQ

 Yes!
 There is no penalty or fees if you pay off your debt earlier than anticipated.
 Just make sure all payments are made out to ‘DebtWave Credit Counseling, Inc.’ in order to successfully complete the debt management program.
 Additionally, if you choose to pay off your debt early, we recommend having at least three to six months worth of your monthly income saved up first, should you experience any emergency expense.

 Yes!
-We recommend paying off your debt as soon as possible and therefore encourage our clients to pay as much as they can while they are on the DMP.
+We recommend paying off your debt as soon as possible.
+We encourage our clients to pay as much as they can while they are on the DMP.
 Paying more than the monthly payment will save you time and money.
 If you are interested in increasing your DMP payments just once or moving forward, please contact your customer service representative.

 Read More: